aabbtree77/adast/README.md

-> “Everything is an object.
-However, objects aren't everything.” <br> &ndash; perl11/potion

 ## Introduction

-There is quite a discrepancy between a colourful Christmas carton box and the tools that produce it.
-Some of these machines weigh 3000 kilograms.

-Adast Maxima MS80 is a paper cutting machine (guillotine) produced in Czechoslovakia in 1980s, still in operation in Vilnius, Lithuania, 2022.
+Adast Maxima MS80 is a paper (paperboard) cutting machine (guillotine) produced in Czechoslovakia in 1980s, still in operation in Vilnius, Lithuania, 2022.

 <table>
 <tr>